Numerical Generalized Randomized HMC processes for restricted domains: Setup and background

 Finally, it should be mentioned that many available codes for numerical integration of ODE processes have subroutines for root finding algorithms, so that they could be used for an implementation of NGRHMC processes including our proposed processes for constrained targets without much programming effort.
-(An example for such a code is the R function \texttt{lsodar} written by \citealp{Hindmarsh1983}, which is available in the R-package deSolve of \citealp{Soetaert2010-JSS-deSolve}.)
+An example for such a code is the R function \texttt{lsodar} written by \cite{Hindmarsh1983}, which is available in the R-package deSolve of \citealp{Soetaert2010-JSS-deSolve}, and was used for NGRHMC purposes by \cite{2403.07495}.
 However, to achieve the best possible numerical performance, the adaptive step size Runge-Kutta BS method is implemented in the pdmphmc package along with functions for root finding algorithms that take into account the specific forms of the constraints (as described below).